Spence defends IBF welterweight title with win over Garcia

 During one portion of the ninth round, Spence walked Garcia in a full circle around the ring while continually delivering blows.

+“The motivation fighting in front of my hometown crowd made me feel great,” Spence said.
+“These people have supported me since day one and I wanted to put on a good performance for all of them.”

-Garcia threw 406 total punches, and landed only 75 of them (18.5 percent).
-After landing 43 percent of his power punches his previous five punches, he was only 25 percent (54 of 218) on those against Spence.
+Garcia threw 406 total punches, and landed only 75 (18.5 percent).
+After landing 43 percent of his power punches his previous five fights, he was only 25 percent (54 of 218) on those against Spence.

-Garcia was fighting for the first time since unifying the IBF and WBC world lightweight titles with a unanimous decision last July over Robert Easter in Los Angeles.
-He was trying to become a five-division champion.
+Garcia was fighting for the first time since unifying the IBF and WBC lightweight titles with a unanimous decision last July over Robert Easter in Los Angeles.

+“I was able to hold my own,” Garcia said.
+“We just went 12 rounds with a great welterweight champion.
+That’s a feat no one has done recently.
+I’m proud of what I was able to do.
+I have to go back and think about it.
+I will probably go back to lighter divisions but we’ll have to think about it.”

 Both fighters entered the arena to loud cheers and different kinds of music, with Spence following a local high school marching band.
 Garcia got plenty of support from the large number of Mexican fans at the fight.

-Chants of “Mikey!, Mikey!” broke out in the second and third rounds, but those faded away as Spence kept punching and the crowd instead responded to hard shots — many more for the champion than the challenger.
+Chants of “Mikey!
+Mikey!” broke out in the second and third rounds, but those faded away as Spence kept punching and the crowd instead responded to hard shots — many more for the champion than the challenger.

 The fight was at midfield of AT&T Stadium, the massive billion-dollar home stadium of the favorite NFL team for both fighters.
 Cowboys owner Jerry Jones was there along with several players, including quarterback Dak Prescott, as part of an announced crowd of 47,525.